semaphoreci/semaphore/docs/docs/using-semaphore/org-preflight.md

 ## Overview

-Pre-flight checks allow you to manually run commands before any pipeline for any project starts.
-This allows you to add sanity checks or customize your environment for all your projects.
+Pre-flight checks allow you to manually run commands before all pipelines in all the project in your organization.
+This allows you to add sanity checks or customize your environment.

 Pre-flight checks can be used to: